Why Rebuild SLC?

 Salt Lake City International Airport (SLC) serves nearly 23 million passengers a year in facilities constructed over 50 years ago to handle half that many travelers.
 A lot has changed since then.
 The Airport has grown into a hub airport, with many flights arriving and leaving around the same time.
 Security needs are vastly different and buildings no longer meet earthquake-safety standards.

 In short, though the existing facilities have served the Airport well, it’s time to make way for the next generation of airport design to address these significant factors.

 Salt Lake City International as we know it today has served us well for 50 years, but is not efficient for use as a modern hub airport.
 Facilities are too small to accommodate passenger needs, and they’re not built to today’s earthquake standards.

 The Airport has spent years assessing the best approach to a flexible design that meets operational needs, user convenience and sustainability.
 The new terminal will be designed to meet Salt Lake City’s needs for decades to come and be adaptable to the constantly changing aviation industry.

 The new building will have state-of-the-art functionality and ease-of-use.
 For example, most up and down movements via escalators and elevators will be eliminated, making the terminal easier and quicker to navigate.

 The new terminal will eliminate airplane-parking bottlenecks and allow airlines to get their planes back in the air more quickly, meaning fewer delays for passengers.
-A single terminal will eliminate redundant facilities for passenger check-in, security screening, baggage claim, etc.
+A single terminal will eliminate redundant facilities for passenger check-in, security screening and baggage claim.

-The new building will be designed to high environmental standards and will aim for meeting a LEED Silver rating or better from the U.S. Green Building Council.
+The new building will be designed to high environmental standards and will aim for meeting a LEED Gold rating from the U.S. Green Building Council.